benrayfield/occamsfuncer/README.md

 -- security researchers

+-- scientists

+-- for the parallel redundantly computed operation of potentially dangerous machines and formal verification

 Unusual features or common software problems occamsfuncer will solve (TODO some of these havent been built yet):